 Athlete and dieters love L-Carnitine because of its fat-metabolizing benefits.
 The thing is, the carnitine version of this amino acid is difficult for your body to absorb.
 Studies show only 18% reaches your bloodstream.

 ALCAR is a required cofactor for cell energy production and is especially critical for muscle energy metabolism and function.
-Long-chain fatty acids cannot cross mitochondrial membranes without Acetyl-L-Carnitine.
+Long-chain fatty acids cannot cross mitochondrial membranes without the help of Acetyl-L-Carnitine.

 ALCAR helps transport fatty acids into mitochondria where they’re needed for energy metabolism.
 Fueling your cells “power plants” boosts physical and mental energy.

 As ALCAR shuttles fatty acids into mitochondria, it provides the fuel that is burned for energy.
 And then as ALCAR shuttles fatty acids out of mitochondria, it flushes out toxic byproducts.

 Researchers in Italy found that Acetyl-L-Carnitine stimulates the growth of new neurites.
 Which increases signaling between cells throughout the central nervous system.[ii]